plooploops/windows-containers-AD/README.md

 You can now Log in with user `win\winadmin`

 ### Setup OUs, Groups and GMSA Accounts on the Domain

 Log onto the DC if you haven't already.
-Use the "usercreation.ps1" file will help you set up the OU and AD Groups needed for the container host VMs, as well as the GMSA accounts for the frontend and backend services.
+The "usercreation.ps1" file will have already set up some users, groups and OUs and completed the steps below.
+If you did not edit it before deployment, use the "usercreation.ps1" file as a reference to review what was created in Active Directory and create any additional components you might need for your scenarios.

+If you manually promoted a VM to be a domain controller without using the deployment template, you will need to do all the steps below, using the "usercreation.ps1" file as a guide.

 #### Add KDS Root Key